o0lit3/dish/tests/README.md

 |          | String `..` String          | `a.to(b)`         | `'a' .. 'c'`               | `["a", "b", "c"]`     |
 |          | String `..` Implicit Number | `a.to(b)`         | `'a' ..
 99`                | `["a", "b", "c"]`     |

 **Note bene**: the `..` range/to operator supports positve as well as negative ranges (as forced integers for numbers).
-In cases where a range is used short-circuit a traditional for loop, you may need to first check that the right-hand operand is greater than the left-hand operand.
+In cases where a range is used to short-circuit a traditional for loop, you may need to first check that the right-hand operand is greater than the left-hand operand.
 Compare the following:

 `dish -e 'a = 1; (0..3).map:i((1..i).map:j(a *= j)); a'` outputs `0`